Jozdien/AI-For-Dummies/Part II/README.md

 ## A Machine Learning Program

-At the end of this, there's a link to a site where you can actually run a machine learning program by yourself, and see what you get.
-What follows this is just a guide to help you understand what you'll be running.
+[This](https://colab.research.google.com/drive/1owQJW9awNasTYXw68RO5iHyw23LT-5uB?usp=sharing) to a site where you can actually run a machine learning program by yourself, and see what you get.
+What follows this is just a guide to help you understand what you'll be running, so I recommend you read this first.
+But if you're on the fence about programming, try the colab and just refer to this page when you don't understand something.
+Trying it out yourself might change your mind, but if it doesn't, there's more to AI than code.

 To begin with, we import two packages to help us out.